-16. Freestanding Sign.
+17. Freestanding Sign.
 A sign supported by one or more uprights, poles, pylons, monuments, or braces placed in the ground and not attached to any building or other structure.
-Freestanding signs include Monument Signs, but do not include Billboards.
+Freestanding signs include Monument Signs and pole signs, but do not include Billboards.